ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/shurochka1396/expluatation_CVE-2022-29078](https://github.com/shurochka1396/expluatation_CVE-2022-29078) :  ![starts](https://img.shields.io/github/stars/shurochka1396/expluatation_CVE-2022-29078.svg) ![forks](https://img.shields.io/github/forks/shurochka1396/expluatation_CVE-2022-29078.svg)

 ## CVE-2022-29072
- ** DISPUTED ** 7-Zip through 21.07 on Windows allows privilege escalation and command execution when a file with the .7z extension is dragged to the Help&gt;Contents area.
+ 7-Zip through 21.07 on Windows allows privilege escalation and command execution when a file with the .7z extension is dragged to the HelpContents area.
 This is caused by misconfiguration of 7z.dll and a heap overflow.
 The command runs in a child process under the 7zFM.exe process.
-NOTE: multiple third parties have reported that no privilege escalation can occur.
+NOTE: multiple third parties have reported that no privilege escalation can occur